-100% of families indicated their satisfaction with the progress that their child was making.
+100% of families indicated their satisfaction with the progress that their child was making

-100% of families nerceived that their child's confidence had improved since they started
+100% of families perceived that their child's confidence had improved since they started.

-100% of families agreed that the playgroup is meet their needs.
+100% of families agreed that the playgroup is meeting their needs previously knew nothing about.